-In this guide we will explore options for both stovetop and electric tea kettles in our tea kettle reviews and model comparison chart to help you choose the best tea kettle for you and your kitchen.
+In this guide, we will explore options for both stovetop and electric tea kettles in our tea kettle reviews and model comparison chart, to help you choose the best tea kettle for you and your kitchen.

-Willow & Everett Whistling Kettle
+2. Willow & Everett Surgical Whistling Tea Kettle

 Willow & Everett’s kettle weighs less than three pounds when empty.

-It holds a bit less than three quarts of water when full, netting you about 11 one-cup teacups full of tea.
+It holds a bit less than three quarts of water when full, netting you about 11 teacups full of tea.

 The whistle is clear enough to be audible from the next room without being shrill or irritating.